 As one of the oldest and most trusted pieces of dewatering equipment, filter presses are effective at solids removal.
 In a filter press, slurries are pumped in using a feeding pump, then pushed through chambers made out of filter plates.

 Both low- and high-pressure filter presses are available for mining applications.
 Generally, high-pressure filtration is better, as low-pressure filter presses aren’t as efficient and require more complex designs to get the job done.

 High-pressure Matec® filter presses available from ChemREADY represent a huge turning point in the water treatment market, offering better tailings management than ever before.
 These highly engineered filter presses use pressures of 16 to 21 bar to handle even the most difficult and hard to treat slurries.

 Matec filter presses use significantly fewer chemical flocculants than other water treatment equipment and require less maintenance and upkeep to work properly.
 They also produce highly stable and stackable cakes for easy tailings discharge.
 Compared to other filter presses, Matec filter presses offer:

 Here at ChemREADY, our team of experts can help you achieve better tailings management.
-By conducting a thorough analysis of your wastewater, we can help you find the perfect combination of chemicals and mechanical filtration means for your unique operation.
+By conducting a thorough analysis of your mining wastewater, we can help you find the perfect combination of chemicals and mechanical filtration means for your unique operation.

 Typically, after using our specially formulated chemicals to treat wastewater to the perfect state for solids removal, we deploy a range of solutions from ultrafines recovery to water clarification.
 Then, with a large amount of the solids already separated, a filter press can finish off the dewatering process.

-ChemREADY’s combination of chemical and mechanical solutions means one thing for your business – better wastewater treatment.
+ChemREADY’s combination of chemical and mechanical solutions means one thing for your business – better mining wastewater treatment.
 Our unique solutions allow you to better manage your slurry or tailings ponds, or even eliminate them altogether.